Pacific Summary. 28 June 2025 - 2 July 2025

 Kilauea is erupting regularly with very high 300m+ lava fountains.

-Strong volcanic activity at Kyushu during the period is slightly worrying in that Japanese psychic Ryo Tatsuki forecasted this area in 1999 for a big undersea eruption and tsunami.
+Strong volcanic activity at Kyushu during the period is slightly worrying.

 Shinmoedake erupted on 22 June for the first time since June 2018 and Suwanosejima also with decent ash eruptions.